 - Prepared materials are submitted ahead so that they are well thought-out and not just what comes to mind while meeting.
 Failure to prepare and submit ahead of the meeting generally leads to the time in the meeting being used to prepare what should have been submitted leaving little or no time to thoughtfully process what has been prepared.

 - Performance measurements are published and reviewed ahead of meeting so that meeting time is not spent revealing and absorbing new data that is best taken-in, absorbed, and reflected upon to reach a point-of-view ahead of time.

 There will be variability in level of detail (too high-level or too detailed) across direct reports.
 The leader iterates with each to get her/him to the right level based on experience, training, ability, situation, and resources all relative to her/his assignment.
 It is not critical to get each to be like the others though patterns, standards, and best practices will likely emerge over time.

-  The one-on-one process as described invariably improves performance because most people are so busy doing their jobs that they don’t have time to get clear about what is most important even though being clear about what is most important correlates highly with success (as explained so well in he first of Stephen Covey’s Seven Habits for Success: First things First).
+The one-on-one process as described invariably improves performance because most people are so busy doing their jobs that they do not have time to get clear about what is most important even though being clear about what is most important correlates highly with success (as explained so well in the first of Stephen Covey’s Seven Habits for Success: First things First).

-  One-on-Ones are a structured and systematic way for a leader to do the one thing that is most likely to lead to the best performance: get themselves and their direct reports absolutely clear about what is at the top of each to-do list.
+One-on-Ones are a structured, systematic way for a leader to do the one thing that is most likely to lead to the best performance: get themselves and their direct reports absolutely clear about what is at the top of each to-do list.